Chalarangelo/30-seconds-of-code/blog_posts/testing-async-react-components.md

 This ensures that you're testing the behavior the user would see in the browser.
 ```

-This message, however, was not very helpful in identifying the underlying issue.
-The only thing it highlighted was that our test didn't update the component style immediately, but there were pending updates after the test completed.
-To put it plainly, our test was failing because the `dragStart` event didn't immediately update the `Card` components' style (i.e. set the new `opacity`).
+This message wasn't very helpful in identifying the underlying issue.
+The only thing it highlighted was that the test didn't update the component style immediately.
+There were pending updates after the test completed.
+To put it plainly, the test was failing because the `dragStart` event didn't immediately update the `Card` components' style (i.e. set the new `opacity`).

-As a side note, our `Card` component is connected to Redux, which might relate to the issue, but it would most likely happen even without Redux, probably due to the fact that `collect` takes some amount of time to run and send an update to the component.
+As a side note, the `Card` component is connected to Redux, which might relate to the issue, but it would most likely happen even without Redux.
+That's probably due to the fact that `collect` takes some amount of time to run and send an update to the component.

 ### Solving the issue

-Digging deeper, we found that apart from `act()`, there are also other options, such as `waitFor()` and `waitForDomChange()`, which seem more intuitive simply because of the name and way they're written (using either `async await` or promises).
+Digging deeper, we found that apart from `act()`, there are also other options, such as `waitFor()` and `waitForDomChange()`.
+These seem more intuitive simply because of the name and way they're written (using either `async await` or promises).
 However, `waitForDomChange()` didn't work properly for our case and our version of `react-testing-library` (which shipped with `react-scripts`) was outdated and did not export `waitFor()`, which took us a good half an hour to figure out.

 After updating `react-testing-library`, we were still not ready to go, as the console started displaying the following error: